 Fortune had a way of smiling on the bad boy from Brooklyn with the whiplash right whose real name was Thomas Barbella.
 No one will ever argue a case for “The Rock” being a brilliant boxer or one of the sport’s great middleweights.
 But he was a tremendous competitor and one of boxing’s best “catchers,” constantly attacking and happy to absorb five or six punches to land one of his own.
 Plus, Rocky had an excellent manager in Irving Cohen who, according to scribe Lester Bromberg, always looked for matches against smaller men, some pundits at the time referring to Graziano as “the best middleweight in the welterweight division.”

 And so it proved to be the kind of fight Graziano needed, an all-out, toe-to-toe shootout, and even in defeat the fight only boosted Rocky’s profile and marketability.
 It was, and is, regarded as one of the greatest slugfests in boxing history.
-High excitement charged the huge Yankee Stadium crowd from the first bell as the two tough middleweights wasted no time in throwing their hardest shots.
+High excitement charged the huge Yankee Stadium crowd from the opening bell as the two tough middleweights wasted no time in throwing their hardest shots.
 Zale floored Rocky with a wild left hook in the opening frame but the challenger scrambled to his feet and tore back in for more.
-It was non-stop, fast-paced, toe-to-toe brawling with Graziano dominating the second round, splitting open Zale’s lip and decking him at its end, the bell saving the champion from what looked like a certain knockout defeat.
+It was non-stop, fast-paced, toe-to-toe brawling with Graziano dominating the second round, splitting open Zale’s lip and decking him at its end, the bell saving the champion from what looked like certain defeat.

-The younger and fresher challenger continued to attack in the third, chasing Zale all over the ring and landing heavy punches, but to everyone’s astonishment “The Man Of Steel” came back to seize the initiative in round four.
+The younger and fresher challenger continued to attack in the third, chasing Zale all over the ring and landing heavy punches, but to everyone’s astonishment “The Man Of Steel” came back in round four.
 Digging both fists to Rocky’s belly and backing his man up, Tony rode the momentum into the fifth before the tables suddenly turned again and it was Graziano’s turn to unleash a two-fisted attack, the champion now hurt and seemingly one punch away from oblivion.

 When the bell rang to end round five, Zale, who initially staggered towards the wrong corner, appeared finished.
 Dazed and bleeding copiously from the nose, he blankly stared at his cornerman, Art Winch, who, likely thinking the next round might be Zale’s last, told his fighter, “He’s more tired than you are, Tony.
 He’s starting to wing ’em.
-Take a chance with him in this round.”
+Take a chance with him this round.”

 Tony did and thus saved his title.
 Graziano, looking to end it, attacked, throwing a long fusillade of blows, and when he stopped to take a breather, Zale, one of boxing’s all-time best body punchers, stepped in and sunk home a booming right hand to the challenger’s belly.
 The punch froze Rocky and he never saw the left hook that exploded on his jaw and sent him to the floor where he was counted out for the first time in his career.

 This time it was Graziano who appeared to have too much to overcome as the first round saw Zale take charge and land a series of punishing blows to both body and head and by the end of the round the challenger’s right eye was swollen and closing fast.
-The champion only picked up the pace in the second as he sought to capitalize on the injury, but then Rocky got home his right hand, the punch stunning Zale and at the bell he went to the wrong corner again.
+The champion only picked up the pace in the second as he sought to capitalize on the injury, but then Rocky got home his right hand, the punch stunning Zale and at the bell Tony went to the wrong corner.

 But round three was all Zale; he inflicted a nasty cut over Graziano’s left eye, scored a knockdown, and then pinned Rocky to the ropes with a fearsome assault.
 At the bell, the challenger’s face was a mask of blood and the referee told Rocky he would stop the fight if he continued to take such punishment.
 Despite this, round four was more of the same as the breakneck pace continued and Zale looked to end it, while Graziano was clearly bothered by his wounds and having trouble with his vision.